-Whether you decide to pop by for a weekend getaway or a day trip, Robin Hood’s Bay is the perfect spot to escape today’s frenetic and more popular spots in North Yorkshire.
-And to make your visit to this characteristic fishing village easier, we have rounded up a list of the top restaurants to visit when in Robin Hood’s Bay.
+Whether you decide to pop by for a weekend getaway or a day trip, Robin Hood’s Bay is the perfect spot to escape, wander and enjoy the North Yorkshire Coast.
+To make your visit to this characteristic fishing village easier, we have rounded up a list of the top restaurants to visit when in Robin Hood’s Bay.

-Located a 5-minute walk from Robin Hood’s Bay beach, Grosvenor Hotel is a stunning Victorian hotel built in the 1890s.
-With its characteristic red bricks, its convenient location and a small collection of hotel rooms, Grosvenor Hotel includes a bar/restaurant with a welcoming and inviting flair that makes it a top choice for a hearty meal in Bay Town.
+Just a 5-minute walk from Robin Hood’s Bay beach, The Grosvenor Hotel is a stunning Victorian hotel built in the 1890s.
+With its characteristic red bricks, its convenient location and a small collection of hotel rooms, The Grosvenor Hotel includes a bar/restaurant with a welcoming and inviting flair that makes it a top choice for a hearty meal.
+Whether you start to feel peckish or are starving, you will have a wide range of options at The Grosvenor Hotel, with the menu including a wide range of light snacks, burgers, sandwiches, fresh fish and chips, steaks and even fresh lobster in season.

-Open daily all year long, the on-site bar is an excellent place to enjoy a freshly cooked meal while listening to live music before taking part in a game of pool.
+The on-site bar is an excellent place to enjoy a freshly cooked meal while listening to live music before taking part in a game of pool.
 The drinks menu offers a wide selection of wine, beer and coffee, and tea.
-Whether you start to feel peckish or are starving, you will have a wide range of options at the Grosvenor Hotel, with the menu including a wide range of light snacks, burgers, and sandwiches, fresh fish and chips, steaks and even fresh lobster in season.

 Smugglers Bistro Bar and Lodgings